stakkr-org/stakkr/docs/pages/installation.rst

     $ sudo pip3 install autoenv

-Marina
+Stakkr
 ----------

-There are 2 ways to intall Marina.
+There are 2 ways to intall Stakkr.

 1. The easy way
 ~~~~~~~~~~~~~~~~~~
-Marina is usable as a library, it's clean, you have a very beautiful tree
+Stakkr is usable as a library, it's clean, you have a very beautiful tree
 once installed, and it's **recommended**.
-You can install as many marinas that you need.
+You can install as many stakkrs that you need.
 Just be careful to set different names and networks in `conf/compose.ini`

 Installation :